thekey82/twc3simulator_v2/README.md

 ## requirements

-- Tasmota outlet to grep the current from. - Something like
+- Shelly 1pm outlet to grep the current from. - Something like https://amzn.eu/d/0alZo2Gv

 ## Installation